-American Payment Systems in 2001 and has served as President and Chief Financial Officer since 2008.
-She also serves on the board of directors and audit committee of First American Payment Systems.
-Prior to joining first American Payment Systems, Ms. Bradford served as Senior Vice President and Chief Financial Officer of ACE Cash Express, Inc., a financial services retailer, and in various roles, including Chief Operating Officer, with IPS Card Solutions (formerly NTS, Inc.), a division of Frist Data Corporation.
-Ms. Bradford serves on the Board of Directors and on the Governance and Compensation Committees of International Money Express, Inc. (NASDAQ: IMXI).
+American Payment Systems by Deluxe in 2001 and has served as President and Chief Financial Officer since 2008.
+Prior to the acquisition of First American by Deluxe Corporation, she also served on the Board of Directors and Audit Committee of First American.
+Prior to joining First American, Ms. Bradford served as Senior Vice President and Chief Financial Officer of ACE Cash Express, Inc., a financial services retailer, and in various roles, including Chief Operating Officer, with IPS Card Solutions (formerly NTS, Inc.), a division of Frist Data Corporation.
+Ms. Bradford serves on the Board of Directors and on both the compensation and nominating and governance committees of Intermex International Money Express, Inc. (NASDAQ: IMXI).
 Ms. Bradford graduated from the University of Texas in Austin.
 She is a Certified Public Accountant and a member of the Texas Society of Certified Public Accountants.